TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

        return PyLong_FromLong(sts);
    }

-There is a straightforward translation from the argument list in Python (for example, the single expression ``"ls -l"``) to the arguments passed to the C function.
+There is a straightforward translation kutoka the argument list in Python (for example, the single expression ``"ls -l"``) to the arguments passed to the C function.
 The C function always has two arguments, conventionally named *self* and *args*.